Crystal Palace Premier League fixtures: Full 2021-22 match schedule

 The Eagles will see in the new year at home to the Hammers and will also play Liverpool at Selhurst Park in January before taking on Chelsea at the same venue on February 19.

-Palace have Watford and Aston Villa to contend with at the start of May, and will wrap up their campaign on the 22nd of the month against Man United at Selhurst Park.
+Palace have Watford and Aston Villa to contend with at the start of May, and will wrap up their campaign on the 22nd of the month against Man Utd at Selhurst Park.

 Crystal Palace Premier League 2021-22 fixtures